 - Model skills and strategies;

 - Provide opportunities for students to do the work.

 Peer tutoring is a paid position for students within St. Lawrence's Academic Advising Department.
 Schedules are flexible, and tutors generally work between 5-10 hours per week (depending on student demand).
 If you would like to know more about the program, please contact the Coordinator of Academic Engagement.
 Student may apply to work in the program by completing the prompts in this link.

-Our tutors also periodically publish information about good learning tips and strategies in the classroom.
-Here are some of their contributions on thriving in the remote learning environment.
+Our tutors periodically publish information about good learning tips and strategies in the classroom.
+Here are some of their contributions from the fall of 2020 on thriving in a remote learning environment.